 2252 views, 12.04.2016

-Challenge Winner in Favourite Places – Inside, Favourite Places – Inside, Joint Challenge Winner – Rework, Joint Voucher Challenge Winner, May 2012
+Challenge Winner in Spectacular Featured Photography, Individual Talent on Display, Best of British, Favourite Places – Inside, Joint Challenge Winner – Rework, Joint Voucher Challenge Winner, May 2012

-Featured in Nikon Fun Group, British Artists, Light of Love, European Everyday Life, Favourite Places you take, make or paint, The World, Architecture in the British Isles, Challenge Accepted and Nikon DSLR Users Group
+17 Features – 10.12.2016 in The Best of Anything & Everything,!Spectacular Featured Photography, Individual Talent on Display, Your Exposed, Featured for a Challenge, 1000 Plus, The Power of Photography, Old Farts of RB, Nikon Fun Group, British Artists, Light of Love, European Everyday Life, Favourite Places you take, make or paint, The World, Architecture in the British Isles, Challenge Accepted and Nikon DSLR Users Group